RuiFSP/100-days-of-code/r1-log.md

     - Higher Order Functions - receives a function as inputs
     - useful to use keyword arguments to be more clear
   - State
-  - Multiples Instances - object is and instance of a class
+  - Multiple Instances - object is and instance of a class
     - Each instance can have different states

 The end Project is [Turtle Race](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects/Day19)